 I’ve demonstrated before (on Instagram, in my cookbook) that I love a good dukkah roasted carrot salad.
 I also tried to demonstrate my love for hummus in my cookbook, but I ended up inadvertently making baba ganoush.
-So today is a groundbreaking day for my FODMAP self: I’ve made zucchini hummus.
+So today is a groundbreaking day for my FODMAP self: I’ve made zucchini hummus (and since, tofu hummus)

 Don’t get me wrong, the dukkah carrots are delicious.
 Obviously.
 What else but delicious would be the result of roasting carrots with dukkah and honey (or maple syrup?)
 However, the star of the day here is really the zucchini hummus.

 I like using Dutch baby carrots for this recipe.
 They’re cute, bite sized and a little less clunky than regular carrots.
 Their size makes them perfect for a sharing salad.
 In Australia, bunches are normally sold at the supermarkets in 250g sizes.
 If you can, find a farmers market or market door that sells heirloom carrots for extra pizzazz.